-Sometimes Windows 7 OS may not read your correct user profile properly, instead, it will load with a temporary profile which will look like a new user profile.
-If you are not aware that it is a temporary profile on your Windows 7 laptop or desktop computer, then you will be surprised to see the brand new desktop without your files, folders, program shortcut icons, and any personalized settings.
-This step by step guide shows you how to fix the temporary profile issue on Windows 7 and Windows Vista too.
+Sometimes Windows 7 or Win 8 OS will not read the user profile properly, therefore, it will load with a temporary profile which will look like a brand new user profile.
+If you are not aware that it is a temporary profile on your Windows laptop or desktop computer, then you will be surprised to see the brand new desktop without your files, folders, program shortcut icons, and personalized settings.
+This step by step guide shows you how to fix the temporary profile issue on Windows 7/8.1/10 and Windows Vista too.

-“You have been logged on with Temporary profile”– that’s the famous message from Windows 7 you would see when you have this issue.
-This guide has been updated with several other methods, more information, inputs, related links and the experience I had on this same issue in active directory domain and workgroup environment.
+“You have been logged on with Temporary profile”– that’s the famous message from Windows 7 you will see when you have this issue.
+This guide has been updated with several methods, more information, inputs, related links and the experience I had on this same issue in a domain and workgroup environment.

 Why Does Windows 7/8.1 (& Vista) Load with a Temporary Profile?

 Obviously, your profile (the files and folders located under C:\Users\user_name) is corrupted.
 There is another chance which is a delay in reading your profile files due to Antivirus scan or something else during boot up.
-Usually, after typing your username and password Windows tries to read and load your profile, if it gets corrupted or delays in reading, Windows will load with temp profile to give temporary access on the computer.
+Usually, after typing your username and password Windows tries to read and load your profile if it gets corrupted or delayed in reading, Windows will load with a temp profile to give temporary access on the computer.

 How to Fix Windows 7 Temp Issue on Workgroup and Domain Environment

-1) Before do anything, restart the computer 2 or 3 times to see whether it’s going back to your old correct profile.
+1) Before doing anything, restart the computer 2 or 3 times to see whether it’s going back to your old correct profile.
 Go to the next step if this doesn’t work.

 2) Rename the temp profile registry and revert back the old registry settings for the correct profile.
-This method worked most of the time for me in Workgroup and domain environment.
+Most probably this method will fix the problem.

 a) Log in to the computer with temp profile.

-b) Start registry editor by typing regedit in find box of Windows 7/8.1 or Windows 10.
+b) Start the registry editor by typing regedit in find box of Windows 7/8.1 or Windows 10.

 c) Navigate the following location.

 d) You will see similar keys under the profile list, but one with .bak, as shown below.